n1nnki/LyceumCombat/README.md

-This is 2d fighter for yandex lyceum
+This is 2d fighting for yandex lyceum